VikVentor/Inventory-Robot-UNO-Q/README.md

 ---

 ## Dataset Preparation
-To prepare your dataset, follow these steps (images below show the process):
+- To prepare your dataset, follow these steps (images below show the process):

-I will be choosign 5 different objects for this project So a total of 5 labels, with approximately 240 images is required (200 for training, 40 for testing);
+- I will be choosing 5 different objects for this project
+- So a total of 5 labels, with approximately 240 images per label is required (200 for training, 40 for testing);
 <p align="left">
   <img src="assets/docs_assets/object_list.jpg" width="300" />
 </p>